 After a motorcycle accident, investigators and insurance adjusters evaluate the actions of all parties involved to determine each party’s share of fault.
 This assessment considers factors such as speeding, distracted driving, failure to yield, and other negligent behaviors.
 If a motorcyclist is found to be partially at fault for an accident, their compensation may be reduced by the percentage of fault attributed to them.
 However, as long as the motorcyclist is not deemed more than 50% at fault, they may still recover damages.

 Working with an experienced motorcycle accident lawyer can be invaluable in navigating the complexities of comparative negligence.
-An motorcycle accident attorney can review the evidence, negotiate with insurance companies, and advocate for your rights to ensure you receive fair compensation, even if you are partially at fault.
+A motorcycle accident attorney can review the evidence, negotiate with insurance companies, and advocate for your rights to ensure you receive fair compensation, even if you are partially at fault.

 How Can a Motorcycle Accident Lawyer Help?